We are closed from 18 Feb (Tue) - 20 Feb (Thu) for our annual team building. We will reopen on 21 Feb (Fri).

 Apart from photo-aging (a combination of the natural aging process and exposure to the sun’s UV rays), a constant subconscious frowning (A.K.A.
 Resting Bitch Face) is also a cause of glabellar lines.

-Frown lines can be prevented with early intervention of Botox treatments in Singapore.
+Frown lines can be prevented with early intervention of Botox treatment.

 Learn More: Botox Your “Resting Bitch Face” Away